 Showing can elicit a more powerful response in the reader than the writer can achieve through merely telling (or narrating) a character’s thoughts and feelings.

 The concept of showing over telling is what makes visualizations so powerful.

 That brings us to FullStory.
-Camille at Clubhouse shares how FullStory session replay is a (moving) picture worth a “million” words:
+Camille at Shortcut shares how FullStory session replay is a (moving) picture worth a “million” words:

-Rather than using words to explain some customer’s experience to a co-worker, product manager, or engineer, FullStory enables the Clubhouse team to see what is happening with their own eyes.
+Rather than using words to explain some customer’s experience to a co-worker, product manager, or engineer, FullStory enables the Shortcut team to see what is happening with their own eyes.

 Words become optional.